IHE/ITI.mCSD/input/pagecontent/volume-1.md

     Service offered at a Location may have specific attributes including contact person, hours of operation, etc.

-7. **Endpoint** - An Organization may be reachable through electronic endpoint(s).
+7. **Endpoint** - An Organization may be reachable through electronic Endpoint(s).
-   An endpoint may be a FHIR server, an IHE web services actor, or some other mechanism.
+   An Endpoint may be a FHIR server, an IHE web services actor, or some other mechanism.
+If an Organization does not have an Endpoint, it may still be reachable via an Endpoint at its parent Organization (Organization.partOf).

-8. **OrganizationAffiliation** - An Organization may have relationships with other organizations that are not hierarchical (i.e. represented by Organization.partOf).
+8. **OrganizationAffiliation** - An Organization may have relationships with other organizations that are not hierarchical (i.e. not represented by Organization.partOf).
 These relationships may indicate an electronic routing path to other organizations that cannot be reached directly.